|National motto: ...|

 Catalonia joined Aragon in 1137 when the counts became the Aragonese kings, but Catalonia and Aragon retained their traditional rights, as did Murcia until the western Iberian coast was solidified into the Kingdom of Aragon by the 13th century.

-King Ferdinand V of Aragon, Sicily and Naples tried to solidify the Iberian Peninsula in 1469 through his bid to marry Isabella of Castilla-León, but the highly independent queen refused to marry and surrender her rule, and the two Kingdoms remained divided.
+King Ferdinand V of Aragon, Sicily and Naples tried to solidify the Iberian Peninsula in 1469 through his marriage to Isabella of Castile, but the Castilian throne was ultimately occupied by Isabella's brother Alfonso.
+Nevertheless, Ferdinand managed to exert some degree of influence over Castilian affairs, although he was never able to unite the two kingdoms.

 The Mediterranean Aragonese Empire